Copyright 2020 Karlsruhe Institute of Technology

 ):

-"""Decorator to parse a query parameter.
+"""Decorator to parse a query parameter in a view function.

 Convenience decorator to retrieve and parse a specified query parameter from the